-Delhi University comprises a pool of over 1,060 academic staff members including temporary and permanent professors.
-It offers around 16 faculties and 86 departments under all the affiliated colleges of Delhi University.
-In addition to this, from presidents to prime ministers, Delhi University has witnessed visits from numerous inspiring personalities such as Dr APJ Abdul Kalam, Narendra Modi, Atal Bihari Vajpayi and Morarji Desai among others.
+Delhi University has over 1060 academic staff members.
+It offers 86 departments under all the affiliated colleges of Delhi University.
+Delhi University has been visited by famous personalities such as Dr APJ Abdul Kalam, Narendra Modi, Atal Bihari Vajpayi and Morarji Desai among others.

 Faculty Reviews